-my boarding school music master, Eric de Courcy, had good reason to repeatedly put me in detention. what made that same man trust me? as principal organist, he gave me permission to play the Church of Ireland cathedral organ unaccompanied. what a privilege that saved me from much harm…
+My boarding school music master, Eric de Courcy, had good reason to repeatedly put me in detention.
+What made that same man, principal organist, trust me me to play on some Saturday afternoons, in Waterford’s Church of Ireland cathedral?

 Colourful stained glass saints stoically gazed,

 I ascended spiral staircase to play piano tunes